flowfelis/Flask-Web-Crawler-Website-Monitor/README.md

 ## Website Part
+Only the last most current periodic check is displayed on the website.

 gunicorn is chosen to serve the website.
 Therefore you need to have gunicorn installed on your system.
 In order to install gunicorn, just do `pip3 install gunicorn`